 Yes.
-Through FDIC member Coastal Community Bank, other program banks and a sweep network, Bluevine Business Checking deposits are FDIC-insured up to $3 million per depositor.
+Through Coastal Community Bank, Member FDIC, Bluevine Business Checking deposits are FDIC-insured up to $250,000 per depositor.

 Yes, all Bluevine Business Checking accounts are opened online since the provider has no branches and offers online-only services.
 You must provide personal and business information to apply for a Bluevine business account.

-Generally, Bluevine takes 1–3 business days to review a business checking account application.
+Generally, Bluevine takes up to three business days to review a business checking account application.